pisv/gethandly.wiki-playground/Step-One.md

 ```

 Now that we have a complete implementation for the class `FooModel`, let's
 test it.
-But before we can do it, a couple of more items require our attention.
+But before we can do it, two more items require our attention.

 First, to have the class `FooProject` compile without errors, we need to
 implement the inherited abstract methods: